-The structure of the data delivered by QZSS L1C/A signals is effectively identical to that for GPS (L1C/A).
-Similarly the structure of the data delivered by the QZSS L2C signal is effectively identical to GPS (L2C).
+The structure of the data delivered by QZSS L1C/A signals is effectively identical to that of GPS (L1C/A).
+Similarly the structure of the data delivered by the QZSS L2C signal is effectively identical to that of GPS (L2C).